-In 1995, Ernest Tyndale, appellant, was convicted of first-degree murder following a jury trial in the Circuit Court for Baltimore City.
-The court sentenced him to a term of life imprisonment.
+In 1997, Anthony R. Bell, appellant, was convicted of first-degree murder following a jury trial in the Circuit Court for Baltimore County.
+The court sentenced him to a term of life imprisonment without the possibility of parole.

-In May 2020, Mr. Tyndale filed a "Motion for Modification/Reduction [of Sentence] and Request to Expedite Hearing Due to Pandemic" (motion to modify sentence), wherein he requested the court to reduce his sentence and release him from custody based on Chief Judge Barbera's April 14, 2020 "Administrative Order Guiding the Response of the Trial Courts of Maryland to the Covid-19 Emergency as it Relates to Those Persons Who Are Incarcerated or Imprisoned."
-Specifically, he alleged that he was at high risk for contracting COVID-19 due to his age and underlying medical conditions and that the Department of Public Safety and Correctional Services was not able to adequately protect him from this risk, as evidenced by the fact that he had already contracted and recovered from COVID-19 while in prison.
-The State filed a response arguing that he was not an appropriate candidate for release due to the nature of his conviction and the potential risk that he posed to public safety.
-The court denied the motion to modify sentence without a hearing, noting that in doing so, it had "considered Defendant's motion and the State's response, and the fact that Defendant both contracted and recovered from COVID-19."
+In August 2020, Mr. Bell filed a "Motion for Modification of Sentence Due to Pandemic" (motion to modify sentence), wherein he requested the court to reduce his sentence and release him from custody based on Chief Judge Barbera's April 14, 2020 "Administrative Order Guiding the Response of the Trial Courts of Maryland to the Covid-19 Emergency as it Relates to Those Persons Who Are Incarcerated or Imprisoned."
+Specifically, he alleged that he was at high risk for contracting COVID-19 due to his age and underlying medical conditions and that the Department of Public Safety and Correctional Services was not able to adequately protect him from this risk.
+The court denied the motion to modify sentence without a hearing.
 This appeal followed.